Urethramancer/act/README.md

 Added entry #142.
 ```

-You can change an entry with the `change` command, or its alias `edit`:
+You can change an entry for the current path with the `change` command, or its alias `edit`:

 ```sh
 $ act change 135 Let somebody else eyeball the README.